Chiliz (CHZ) Price Hits $0.53 on Exchanges

-Chiliz (CURRENCY:CHZ) traded 14.7% lower against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on April 18th.
-During the last week, Chiliz has traded 13.7% higher against the U.S. dollar.
-One Chiliz coin can now be purchased for approximately $0.53 or 0.00000955 BTC on major exchanges.
-Chiliz has a market capitalization of $2.98 billion and approximately $1.63 billion worth of Chiliz was traded on exchanges in the last day.
+Chiliz (CURRENCY:CHZ) traded up 3.2% against the US dollar during the 1 day period ending at 7:00 AM Eastern on April 21st.
+Chiliz has a total market capitalization of $2.95 billion and approximately $1.41 billion worth of Chiliz was traded on exchanges in the last day.
+In the last week, Chiliz has traded up 7.3% against the US dollar.
+One Chiliz coin can now be bought for approximately $0.53 or 0.00000967 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.